 The founding fight is the thing about the founding.

 The underlying assumption is always that when the country was founded, the country’s values were established and the enemies of those values were laid to rest.
 So if you like Paine, say, you see the country established as Paineite, and if you also like AOC, you show the connections between her and Paine (and they’re there); now her policies have the blessing of the American founders, as supposedly summed up by Paine.
 The only problem is that if you hate her, and like, say, Washington, you can run a reverse set of operations and arrive at the opposite conclusion.
 Or if you like both her and Washington, run the operations again and get yet a different result.
 Or define the founding as really occurring in 1800, with the election of Jefferson.
+[UPDATE: Or in 1689, with the inauguration of racial slavery in Virginia.]
 Or whatever.
 All that’s required, in each case, is ignoring certain glaring things about the history of the American founding.

-There are no fundamental American values when it comes to the clash between great concentrations of wealth and democracy.
-The nation was created in the clash, not in resolution of the clash.
-The founding is anything but consistent intellectually, spiritually, politically, morally; it’s a violent series of convulsions, impossible without the economic egalitarians of the day, fighting the Revolution in hopes of gaining fair access to power and the tools of development; impossible too without the crushing of those movements by Hamilton and his allies.
+Maybe there are no fundamental American values when it comes to the clash between great concentrations of wealth and democracy.
+Maybe the nation was created in the clash, not in resolution of the clash.
+The founding is anything but consistent intellectually, spiritually, politically, morally; it’s a violent series of convulsions, impossible without the economic egalitarians of the day, fighting the Revolution in hopes of gaining access to power and the tools of development; impossible too without the crushing of those movements by Hamilton and his allies.
 Both sides were not merely present at but critically important to the nation’s birth.

-So there are indeed founding-era precedents for the policies of an AOC, and many of them have been written out of the same popular history that fails to look realistically at Hamilton’s finance plan — written not only out of the musical but also, more significantly, out of the Hamilton biographies, and out of the whole postwar scholarly consensus that remains influential in the non-scholarly sphere today.
-That same history provides founding-era precedents for rejecting AOC’s policies with extreme prejudice; that’s what Hamilton did.
-Both sides in that drama can be seen in the Whiskey Rebellion, but the entire founding story lends itself to both-siderism, because it didn’t make any consistent sense.
+So there are indeed founding-era precedents for the policies of an AOC, and many of them have been erased from the same popular history that fails to look realistically at Hamilton’s finance plan — erased not only from the musical but also, more significantly, from the Hamilton biographies, and from the whole postwar scholarly consensus that remains influential in the non-scholarly sphere today.
+There are also founding-era precedents for rejecting AOC’s policies with extreme prejudice; that’s what Hamilton did.
+Both sides in that drama can be seen in dramatic action in the Whiskey Rebellion.
+But the whole founding story lends itself to both-siderism, because it didn’t make any consistent sense.